CallumJHughes/HPC-Assignment-B/README.md

 ## Description

-This README file is a test.
+This is my Assignment B for my High-Performance Computing module in stage four.

 ## Compilation